-1 Course Cred dits (Total Credits ::9) TRF 2810 Internship I: Evaluating Golf Course Infrastructure (0-6-0 hrs) 3 s develop a plan to assess infrastructure requirements and the roles that infrastructure has in the golf course system.
-TRF 2820 Internship II: Formulating Ecological System Diversification (0-6-0 hrs) 3 s implement technology to assemble and analyse golf course plant diversification to or change the integrity of the original intent of the planting plan.
-TRF 2830 Internship III: Evaluating Golf Course Environmental Practices (0-6-0 hrs) 3 s identify and assess elements of an environmental position of a golf course and integrate ls to defend, improve or change the position from a sustainable perspective.
+Course Cre dits (Total Credit s:9) TRF 2810 Internship I: Evaluating Golf Course Infrastructure (0-6-0 hrs) 3 s develop a plan to assess infrastructure requirements and the roles that infrastructure that in the golf course system.
+TRF 2820 Internship II: Formulating Ecological System Diversification (0-6-0 hrs) 3 s implement technology to assemble and analyse turfgrass facility plant diversification to nor change the integrity of the original intent of the planting plan.
+TRF 2830 Internship III: Evaluating Golf Course Environmental Practices (0-6-0 hrs) 3 s identify and assess elements of an environmental position of a golf course and integrate lls to defend, improve or change the position from a sustainable perspective. !
+Pre-req uisite : TRF - 2640 :

-Pre-requisite: TRF - 2640: